hack-of-all-codes/project-kwl-remake/README.md

 # Kwler

-Got bored today and decided to make some awesome plans for remaking the KWL Project from the ground up and decided to name it something that represents a cooler version...[Kwler.NET](https://kwler.net)
+Got bored today and decided to make some awesome plans for remaking the KWL Project from the ground up and decided to name it something that represents a cooler version...[Kwler.NET](https://kwler.net) (pun intended... sorry, i had to)

 [![KWLer Logo](Assets/KwlerIcons.ico/apple-icon-180x180.png "KWLer Logo")](https://kwler.net)